An advance directive lets you make your wishes known about medical treatment before you need such care. There are three kinds of Advance Directives:

 You pay no fee for filling out these forms, nor do you need a lawyer or notary public.
 However, if you would like some help with completing a directive, call the Department of Social Work at (713) 792-6195.

 Filling out these forms is a matter of choice.
 You do not have to complete them to get care at MD Anderson.
-Although most states in the U.S. honor the Living Will and Medical Power of Attorney, only Texas accepts the Out-of-Hospital Do Not Resuscitate Order.
+Although most states in the U.S. honor the Texas Living Will and Texas Medical Power of Attorney, some other states may not accept the Out-of-Hospital Do Not Resuscitate Order.

 Policies about advance directives at MD Anderson assure that your health care decisions will be honored.
-If you would like more information, contact the Department of Social Work at (713) 792-6195, or the Clinical Ethics Department at (713) 792-8775.
+If you would like more information, contact the Department of Social Work at (713) 792-6195.